Andreas Vinciguerra: Pro career

 In the 2009 World Group Playoffs in March 2009, Sweden faced Israel in Vinciguerra's hometown.
-Dudi Sela first defeated Vinciguerra 11–9 in the fifth.
-Harel Levy then beat Vinciguerra in the decisive final match in a marathon 3-hour, 44 minutes, 8–6 in the fifth, to lead the Israeli team to a come-from-behind 3–2 victory over the 7-time Davis Cup champion Swedes at Baltic Hall in Malmö, Sweden, and allow Israel to advance in the 2009 Davis Cup.
+Dudi Sela first defeated Vinciguerra 11–9 in the fifth set.
+Harel Levy then beat Vinciguerra in the decisive final match in a marathon 3-hour, 44 minutes, 8–6 in the fifth set, to lead the Israeli team to a come-from-behind 3–2 victory over the 7-time Davis Cup champion Swedes at Baltic Hall in Malmö, Sweden, and allow Israel to advance in the 2009 Davis Cup.

-After the Davis Cup, Vinciguerra decided to continue playing and reached in his first tournament of the year the final at the Rome Challenger.
-He then received a Wild Card to the Swedish Open where he made it to the semifinals.
+After the Davis Cup, Vinciguerra reached his first tournament of the year the final at the Rome Challenger.
+He then received a wild card to the Swedish Open where he made it to the semifinals.